-All documentation at each step of the process of the Project's operations, from Application to grant completion and closeout, must be submitted through the Grants Network Program Portal.
+All documentation at each step of the process of the Project's life, from Application to grant closeout, must be submitted through the Grants Network Program Portal.
 This ensures that all the required documents are available for review and retrieval in one location.
-To submit or retrieve a document, the Subrecipient must enter their Project Workspace through the Grants Network Program Portal and upload the document into the proper location.
+To submit or retrieve a document, the Subrecipient needs to enter their Project Workspace through the Grants Network Program Portal and upload the document into the proper location.

-3.8.
-Disbursement of Funds
+4.4 Disbursement of Funds

 Payments are made directly to Subrecipients as reimbursements based on the documented completion of agreed upon Project milestones, as outlined in the Standard Agreement.

-"Reimbursement-based" means that Activity Delivery and Project costs must be incurred by the Subrecipient and documented as required by the terms of the Standard Agreement for payment of invoices.
+Reimbursement-based means that Activity Delivery and Project costs must be incurred by the Subrecipient and documented as required by the terms of the Standard Agreement for payment of invoices.
 Please see HCD's CDBG-MIT Grant Administration Manual, Section V for additional financial management procedures and requirements.